michal-bures/konkr_data/ai-chatter/default.md

 ## Major damage

-> reaction, invaded, suffered major damage, was ally
+> invaded, suffered major damage, was ally, angry reaction
 - You treacherous bastard!
 - How could you!
 - Should have seen it coming!